Skip to content

 Local's Tip

-Houston Brook Falls is on private property but is open to the public.
-The landowner has been generous in allowing access.
-Return the favor by packing out everything you bring in, staying on the trail, and not leaving any trace.
+Houston Brook Falls is on private property but has been kept open to public access by the landowner.
+Return the favor by packing out everything you bring in, staying on the trail, and leaving no trace.
 If people abuse the access, it could be closed.
+There are no trash cans, no restrooms, and no facilities.

 Combining with Moxie Falls

 Houston Brook Falls pairs well with a visit to Moxie Falls, about 30 minutes north in The Forks.
-Moxie Falls is dramatically taller at over 90 feet but requires a longer hike.
-Visiting both in a single day gives you two of Somerset County’s best waterfalls with very different characters: the accessible, swimable Houston Brook and the towering, gorge-set Moxie Falls.
+Moxie Falls is dramatically taller at about 90 feet but requires a longer hike.
+Visiting both in a single day gives you two of Somerset County’s best waterfalls with very different characters: the accessible, swimmable Houston Brook and the towering, gorge-set Moxie Falls.

 When to Go